Blog

 This is a video excerpted from my online technique course, Basic Classical Guitar Mastery.
 Video Number Two gives you one of the hidden keys to Left Hand leverage and a powerful left hand technique The course is over 40 videos long, It's designed to rebuild and refine...

-Foundational Skills Free Video 1: Why How You Hold the Guitar is So Important
+All That Supports Your Technique: Why How You Hold the Guitar is So Important

 This is a video from online technique course, Basic Classical Guitar Mastery, .
 The course is over 40 videos long, It's designed to rebuild and refine your basic technique from the ground up.
 If you're a beginner, then much of the material will serve to set you up on...